kumahq/kuma-website/docs/docs/dev/policies/external-services.md

   tls:
     enabled: false
 ```

-When application makes a equest to `https://example.com`, it will be first routed to `ZoneEgress` and then to `https://example.com`.
+When application makes a request to `https://example.com`, it will be first routed to `ZoneEgress` and then to `https://example.com`.

 ## Builtin Gateway support